anagha-google/dataproc-labs/5-dataproc-gce-with-gpu/README.md

 ### 7.4.
 Note the execution time

-The author's application took ~8 minutes to complete.
+The author's application took ~8 minutes to complete across multiple tests.

 <hr>